 The most important book about sex since Kinsey

-In spite of all this, Sex at Dawn, published in 2010, received enthusiastic welcome in numerous reviews by journalists and scientists.
+In spite of all this, Sex at Dawn, published in 2010, received an enthusiastic welcome in numerous reviews by journalists and scientists.

 Even the leading primatologist Frans de Waal, whose findings were partly criticized by Ryan and Jethá, praised the book.
 And the most widely read sex columnist of the USA, Dan Savage, called it “The single most important book on human sexuality since Kinsey”.
 It has been only recently that some of the critics mentioned at the beginning of this article have appeared on the scene, trying to bring about something of a backlash.